Montmartre is talked about by Parisians the way New Yorkers talk about the Village: It's not what it used

 Tatti for household supplies, and Darty for electronics.
 The streets are also lined with stalls selling towels,

 underwear, sheets, linens, etc. for ridiculously cheap prices.
 If you are an arriving poor student in Paris and

 need supplies, go there!
 Just watch your wallet--- the bustling street market is a great place to have it lifted.

-Just across the street you will notice a beautiful building falling into decay--- the Elysees Montmartre Theatre.
+Just across the street you will notice a beautiful building --- the Elysees Montmartre Theatre.